Custom Number Format in Excel (13 Unique Examples)

 [Red]@ Text Displays font color as red.

-How to Create Custom Number Format in Excel
+How to Create a Custom Number Format in Excel

-• Select the cells you want to apply custom format > press CTRL+1.
+• Select the cells you want to apply custom format and press Ctrl + 1.

 • This command will open the Format Cells dialog box.

-• Under the Category in the Number group, select Custom.
+• Under Category in the Number group, select Custom.

 • Type the number format code in the Type field or choose a format from the list.